Lecturer: Helena Verrill

 Status for Mathematics students: List A for Mathematics

-Assessment: The weekly worksheets carry 15% assessed credit; the remaining 85% credit by 2-hour examination
+Assessment: The homework and quizzes carry 15% assessed credit; the remaining 85% credit by 2-hour examination

 Formal registration prerequisites: None

 - Vector spaces

 - Bases and dimension

 - Linear maps

 - Eigenvalues and eigenvectors

 Useful background: Familiarity with the basic language of geometry: